 Summer Life in Boston

-The BU campus is perfectly situated to enjoy both the charm and beauty of Boston and its cultural and recreational attractions.
-Boston University stretches along the banks of the Charles River, making it easy to enjoy activities such as sailing, jogging, and sunning - yet it is only minutes from the downtown theatre, shopping, government, and financial districts.
-A short ride on the streetcar brings one to the elegant shops of Newbury Street and Copley Square, the sporting events at Fenway Park, or the endless diversions of the restored Faneuil Hall Market Place.
+The BU campus is perfectly situated for students to enjoy both the charm and beauty of Boston as well as its cultural and recreational attractions.
+Boston University stretches along the banks of the Charles River, with many beautiful spots for jogging and sunning — yet it is only minutes from the downtown theatre, shopping, government, and financial districts.
+A short ride on the streetcar brings you to the elegant shops of Newbury Street and Copley Square, the sporting events at Fenway Park, or the endless diversions of the restored Faneuil Hall Market Place.
 Below is a list of some activities you might enjoy.

 Events & Festivals

-- Attend one of the many festivals in and around Boston, such as the Boston Chocolate Festival, Scooper Bowl, Italian Festivals, Boston Harborfest, and Boston International Festival.
+- Attend one of the many festivals in and around Boston, such as the Outside the Box Festival, Scooper Bowl, Italian Festivals, and Boston Harborfest.

 - Join the millions of people who have experienced the fireworks and free concerts that are part of the Fourth of July in Boston.